5 min read

 A division of Whitcomb Selinsky, PC proudly focused on Veteran Disability Benefits.

-The Department of Veterans Affairs (VA) manages several benefits and services for veterans and their families.
+The Department of Veterans Affairs (VA) manages several benefits and services for veterans and their family members or dependents.
 There are many benefits available to those who have served our nation.
 One of these benefits includes disability compensation.

 Claims are denied for various reasons, but usually, the VA denies them because you failed to establish all three elements of service connection.